-A crucial advantage of the CD theory is a clear separation of the roles of the distance d and the reference measure $\mathfrak{m}$ : the former enters only in W2, the latter enters only in Ent; in the theories based on energy structures, instead, the measure $\mathfrak{m}$ and the "metric" $\Gamma$ both enter in the construction of a single object, namely $\mathcal{E}$ .
-The following result, obtained in [6] (see also [58], dealing with Alexandrov spaces) extends the key identity (4.5) and the representation of Pt as metric gradient flow of Ent w.r.t.
-W2 to the whole class of CD( $K, \infty$ ) m.m.s.
-Its proof motivated some of the development of calculus in m.m.s. (particularly the notion of test plan) I illustrated in Section 3: in particular it involves a metric version of the superposition principle [74] and the validity of the Hamilton-Jacobi equation even in the metric setting (with a few exceptional points in space-time).
-From (5.14) one can obtain [72] another key connection between the Lagrangian and Eulerian points of view: the estimate of metric derivative with Fisher information:
+A crucial advantage of the CD theory is a clear separation of the roles of the distance d and the reference measure \mathfrak{m} : the former enters only in W2, the latter enters only in Ent; in the theories based on energy structures, instead, the measure \mathfrak{m} and the "metric" Γ both enter in the construction of a single object, namely \mathcal{E} .
+The following result, obtained first in [59] for Alexandrov spaces and then in full generality in [6], extends the key identity (4.5) and the representation of P_t as metric gradient flow of Ent w.r.t.
+W2 to the whole class of $CD(K, \infty)$ m.m.s.